 What is the best time to visit Porto?
 We get asked this difficult question A LOT and our answer is…any time of year!
-But let’s be serious for a second, Autumn in Porto is one of the most magical things you will ever experience.
+But let’s be serious for a second, Fall in Porto is one of the most magical things you will ever experience.

 There are many reasons why you should visit Porto during that time.
 For example, there is the mild weather, the smell of roasted chestnuts, the less crowded city and more.

-Visit the amazing parks in Porto
+Visit the amazing parks during Fall in Porto

 - Palácio de Cristal is another park to attend and it’s filled with surprises and fun routes including a maze.
 They also have the book fair around September.
 Entry is free of charge.